Questions About Insurance for Tinnitus and Hearing Aids

 What is the cost of treatment?

 Understandably, everyone wants to know how much tinnitus treatment or hearing aids are going to cost.
 The cost of the initial tinnitus evaluation, which includes a comprehensive hearing test, is $80.
-If you only need your hearing tested, the cost is $60.
+If you only need a hearing test, the cost is $60.

 Do you accept Medicare?